m3t4f1v3/ebbvn/script.md

 The other 2 Americans: Sooo, when are you gonna let us introduce ourselves ? clear
 Narrator: ….
 In a moment I realised something.
-Narrator: The fuck is this story … Why the fuck i feel like i’m also a part of this story. clear
+Narrator: The fuck is this story … Why the fuck i feel like i'm also a part of this story. clear
 The other 2 Americans: Cmon dude, introduce us ! clear
-Narrator: I pretended i didn’t saw them and moved on.
+Narrator: I pretended i didn't saw them and moved on.
-Narrator: The fuck is this story … Why the fuck i feel like i’m also a part of this story. clear
+Narrator: The fuck is this story … Why the fuck i feel like i'm also a part of this story. clear
 Elsi: Was about to ask that !
 clear